Danger0101/JavaScript-Quiz-PP2/README.md

 # JavaScript-Quiz-PP2

 JavaScript quiz made to showcase skills using JavaScript, HTML, and CSS.
 The purpose is to allow users to test their knowlesge of JavaScript.
+It uses 4 pages to accomplish the end goal of a functioning JavaScript quiz.
+With three seperate scripts.
+The main reason for this multy page set up rather then 1 page is cleaner code as it keeps scripts a bit cleaner and they only need to contain whats needed for each page.
+While a single page can be faster in some cases I feel this layout suited my intentions better.
+As the inital load of the page is faster then if everything was all jumbled together also means quiz resets each go around or if user refreshes the page.

 ---
 ## User Stories
 - As a user, I want to be able to start the quiz and see the first question.